 Process and manufacturing industries are well instrumented and huge amounts of data are collected through various sensors in the plant and through laboratory analyses of samples.
 Industries use software systems such as LIMS (Laboratory Information and Management Systems), SCADA, DCS, MES, MOM (Manufacturing Operations Management), and ERP (Enterprise Resource Planning) for this purpose.

 Development of a digital twin requires various data mining and analytics activities in addition to modeling, optimization, and control.
-Toward this end, we have developed TCS PEACOCK (Process and Equipment Analytics for Optimization and Control, see Figure 2)—a framework for engineering analytics.
-TCS PEACOCK can carry out data mining and analytics offline and create digital twins of various processes and equipment.
+Toward this end, we have developed TCS InTwin — a framework for engineering analytics.
+TCS InTwin can carry out data mining and analytics offline and create digital twins of various processes and equipment.
 The important components of this framework are the Data Quality Verification System (DQVS), Data Pre-processing System (DPPS), Data Fusion/Integration, Descriptive Analytics, Diagnostic Analytics, Predictive Analytics, and Prescriptive Analytics.
 The framework is useful for carrying out end-to-end analytics, starting with raw data from sensors in a manufacturing or process plant to prescriptive analytics for coming up with recommendations for improving operations in terms of the KPIs (either for a process or for an equipment).

-The TCS PEACOCK framework has been successfully applied for pelletization and sintering of iron ores, prediction of silicon content in hot metal from blast furnaces, production of sponge iron in a rotary kiln, optimization of commissioning of industrial boilers, anomaly detection in the operation of gas turbines, failure detection of progressive cavity pumps, and global optimization of a mineral processing plant
+The TCS InTwin framework has been successfully applied for pelletization and sintering of iron ores, prediction of silicon content in hot metal from blast furnaces, production of sponge iron in a rotary kiln, optimization of commissioning of industrial boilers, anomaly detection in the operation of gas turbines, failure detection of progressive cavity pumps, and global optimization of a mineral processing plant.

 Future research directions

-Based on our knowledge and experience of developing solutions for different industries, the generic PEACOCK platform is being configured and customized concurrently for different industrial sectors.
-The aim is to create industryspecific solutions with provisions for incorporating the appropriate domain knowledge from respective industries such as iron and steel, mining and mineral processing, petroleum refineries, power plants, and pharmaceutical manufacturing.
+Based on our knowledge and experience of developing solutions for different industries, the generic InTwin platform is being configured and customized concurrently for different industrial sectors.
+The aim is to create industry-specific solutions with provisions for incorporating the appropriate domain knowledge from respective industries such as iron and steel, mining and mineral processing, petroleum refineries, power plants, and pharmaceutical manufacturing.

 Predictive maintenance of equipment is another field which could benefit from combining deep learning, machine learning, physics-based models, and domain knowledge for undertaking structured as well as unstructured (text, images and video) data analytics.